MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-connect-apps.md

 2. On the **Authorization** tab in Postman select **Basic Auth** in the **Type** and provide the Username and **Web Service Access Key** from above as password.

 3. Choose **Send** in Postman to execute the call, and inspect the returned body, which should include a list of the APIs.

+## Exploring the APIs with Postman and AAD authentication
+In this `Hello World` example, we are going over the basic steps required to retrieve the list of customers in our trial tenant.
+This example is based on running with AAD authentication.

+1. First, in Postman, set up a `GET`call to the base API URL.

 Each resource is uniquely identified through an ID, see the following example of calling `GET <endpoint>/companies`: